-Model l [m] $v [\mathrm{m s^{-1}}]$

 A 1 10

 В 3 -12

 C^ 5 15

-Discussion
+Discussion/Conclusions

-- In this section the already presented results are discussed and conclusions are drawn from them. - Alternative title: Discussion and conclusions.
-Sometime broken up into two separate sections. - It may be appropriate to repeat the MAIN result(s) (but definitely not all of them).
-This is not the aim of this section and is not necessary. - Often a difficult section to write.
-Drawing sound conclusions from experimental or theoretical results is not always straightforward.
-It is an exercise in logic, requires some knowledge of the literature and experience in the topic of research.
+- In this section the already presented results are discussed, compared with previous work, and put into perspective.
+Limitations, potential sources of error, and possible improvements are also discussed here.
+List your conclusions at the end: stark conclusions must absolutely stand out! - Possible titles: Discussion, Discussion and Conclusions.
+Could also be broken up into two separate sections. - It may be appropriate to repeat the MAIN result(s), but definitely not all of them. - Often a difficult section to write.
+Drawing sound conclusions is not always straightforward.
+It requires some knowledge of the literature and experience in the topic of research.
+However: If you don't know what to conclude from your results, you probably haven't quite understood what you are doing...